-NOTE: See my story about climbing Mt.
-Heyburn in Idaho’s Sawtooth Mountains in autumn.
+NOTE: See my stories about backpacking a remote area of Idaho’s Sawtooth Mountains in late summer and climbing Mt.
+Heyburn in the Sawtooths in autumn.

 THIS TRIP IS GOOD FOR fit, experienced backcountry skiers and snowshoers with training in avalanche safety and rescue.
 Backcountry travelers should all carry appropriate equipment, including a shovel, probe, and transceiver (or beacon) and know how to use them.
 See more below, under Concerns.

 Season The prime months for backcountry skiing in the Sawtooths are mid-December through April.
 Occasionally there’s enough snow cover to ski by November, and the season often extends later into spring, though snow becomes less reliable and skiing conditions deteriorate.